Bounds on alternating surgery slopes: Introduction

 \subsection{Acknowledgements}

 The author would like to thank his supervisor, Brendan Owens, for his guidance and careful reading of this paper.
-He would also like to thank Liam Watson for helpful conversations about quasi-alternating links and many other things.
+He is grateful to Liam Watson for helpful conversations about quasi-alternating links and many other things.
+He also wishes to thank the anonymous referee for their feedback.